Hasan bey Aghayev: Political activity

 In March 1917, Aghayev co-founded and was elected member of Central Committee of Turkic Federalists and in June of the same year, member of the Central Committee of Musavat Party.
 In December 1917, he was elected a deputy to Transcaucasian Sejm.

 Hasan bey Aghayev was deputy chairman of the Azerbaijani National Council, chaired by Mammad Emin Rasulzade and one of co-signers of the Declaration of Independence of Azerbaijan Democratic Republic (ADR) on May 28, 1918 in Tiflis, Georgia.
 From September to December 1918, Aghayev was the Chief Medical Doctor of Azerbaijan State Railway.

 On December 7, 1918 Aghayev and Mammad Yusif Jafarov were elected Deputy Speakers of the National Assembly of Azerbaijan and because the speaker of the assembly, Alimardan Topchubashev was part of the Azerbaijani diplomatic mission attending Paris Peace Conference, 1919, Aghayev was acting chairman of the parliament until February 2, 1920.
 After occupation of Azerbaijan by the 11th Red Army in April 1920, Aghayev moved to Tiflis.
-On July 19, 1920 he was assassinated by Armenian patriots Aram Yerganian and Misak Grigoryan.
+On July 19, 1920 he was assassinated by Armenian terrorists Aram Yerganian and Misak Grigoryan.